Docs

 What it detects

 HTTP or connector action has no downstream failure handler (runAfter: Failed/TimedOut).
-Flowcerta currently surfaces this finding from the active validation pipeline for supported patterns.
+Flowcerta surfaces this finding from the active validation pipeline for supported file types and platforms.

 Why it matters